Alex Call Player Props: Nationals vs. Phillies

-The Washington Nationals, including Alex Call (.231 slugging percentage in past 10 games, including zero homers), battle starter Ranger Suarez and the Philadelphia Phillies at Citizens Bank Park, Monday at 6:40 PM ET.
+Alex Call -- with a slugging percentage of .231 in his past 10 games (including zero homers) -- will be in action for the Washington Nationals versus the Philadelphia Phillies, with Zack Wheeler on the hill, on August 8 at 4:05 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Reds.
+In his most recent game he had a hitless performance (0-for-2) against the Reds.

 Alex Call Game Info & Props vs. the Phillies